The honey show guide:

 Preparation for the honey show: A guide for beginners

-In this article I would hope to provide sufficient information to beginners to give them confidence to enter a honey show and feel their entry will be competitive.
+In this article I hope to provide sufficient information to beginners to give them confidence to enter a honey show and feel their entry will be competitive.
 It is not a definitive guide but I will highlight some of the common faults in preparation and presentation and try and give some tips on how to avoid them.
-Our bees all make wonderful honey but it is up to us to show it at it's best.
+Our bees all make wonderful honey but it is up to us to show it at its best.
 Much of the skill in exhibiting is not about the honey itself but how it is prepared.

 The judge will be a highly experienced beekeeper and exhibitor whose first task when confronted with rows of gleaming pots will be to get the exhibits down to a shortlist which he will do by eliminating any exhibits which are not in the correct class or conforming to show rules.
 Only then will he exclude further exhibits for faults and finally if you have made it that far he will open your jar.
 Your aim should be to get to the stage where the judge will open your jar.
 By not complying with the rules you will make the judge's task a lot easier by instant disqualification!
 So your first step is to read the show schedule well in advance and check which classes you will enter.

 I personally take all my exhibits from my normal honey stock but do try and keep back a few jars of a particularly good honey if I am lucky enough to come across it during the course of the year.
 So if you can try and prepare all your honey as if you are going to show it then your honey will shine on the shelf, your customers will be happy and you will also sell more!
-Do however keep your show honey somewhere safe or else someone in the house is bound to give it to one of the children for the car boot sale or it will end up on toast whilst you are not looking!
+Do however keep your show honey somewhere safe or else someone in the house is bound to give it to one of the children for the car boot sale or it will end up on toast while you are not looking!

 Jars and Lids